Smile-SA/gdpr-dump/docs/01-configuration.md

 ```

 The contents of this template will automatically be merged with the configuration file.
-The path to the file can be an absolute path, or relative to the configuration file.
+The path to the file can be an absolute path, or relative to the current file.

 ### Extending Multiple Files